The Gold Standard: CLI Design Principles for Production Systems

 # Success: db-prod-001 already exists (exit 0)

 The goal is state convergence, not action execution.
-Re-running succeeds with exit 0 because the resource exists—the command achieved its purpose.
+Re-running succeeds with exit 0 because the resource exists.
+The command achieved its purpose.
+That’s the only thing that should matter.

 Every mutation command needs --dry-run.
 We deleted 40 load balancers because a script had the wrong variable interpolation.
-A dry-run would have shown the intent before executing it.
+A dry-run flag would have shown us the blast radius before we pulled the trigger.

 cli delete resource --filter "env=staging" --dry-run